SocialPulse: On-Device Detection of Social Interactions in Naturalistic Settings Using Smartwatch Sensing: Exploration of Multimodal Model for Social Interaction Detection

 \paragraph{Cross-Validation Strategy.} We evaluated the model using a Leave-One-Participant-Out Cross-Validation (LOPOCV) scheme.
 In each iteration, one participant was held out for testing.
 From the remaining $n-1$ participants, two with the smallest class-count difference were selected for validation to reduce bias from extreme class imbalance.
 The remaining $n-3$ participants were used for training.

 \paragraph{Meta-Learning Integration.} In a final meta-learning stage, we incorporated the percentage of interaction cues and the percentage of foreground speech as additional features, together with predicted probabilities of social interaction from two multimodal models (e.g., Accelerometer–Audio and Light–Audio).
-Foreground speech was estimated using the FSD (Section~\ref{fsd_section}) only for frames containing interaction cues, consistent with the deployed system (section \ref{algo_interaction_section}) and to reduce computational overhead.
-We evaluated the top-performing meta-learners from the FSD analysis—Logistic Regression, LinearSVC, and NearestCentroid—favoring these simple models for their generalization ability and reduced risk of overfitting.
+Foreground speech was estimated using the FSD (Section~\ref{fsd_section}) only for frames containing interaction cues, consistent with the deployed system (section \ref{algo_interaction_section}).
+Following the criterion used in the deployed framework, FSD was triggered only when interaction cues were present in at least 50\% of a 15-second window.
+To evaluate this design choice, we conducted a sensitivity analysis by varying the interaction-cue threshold from 0\% to 100\% in 10\% increments (Figure~4 in the Supplementary Materials), which confirmed that 50\% yields the optimal performance.
+We evaluated the top-performing meta-learners from the FSD analysis—Logistic Regression, LinearSVC, and NearestCentroid — favoring these simple models for their generalization ability and reduced risk of overfitting.